gittester42/core/CODEX-1.md

 #### 2.1 Passive rules
 - A user can request a codex creation by creating an Issue.
 Each such issue should be interpreted as "I might have a problem that you might can solve and I will pay for it".
 The issue should contain a problem description in a free form.
+- Codex-request issue should be linked to its codex file.
+If there is no file, the file should be created.